William Metcalfe: Philadelphia Bible Christian Church

-In 1817, Metcalfe, and the Reverend James Clark, (Note: Not to be confused with James Clark (1830–1905).
-Clark's surname was also spelled Clarke.) along with around 40 members of the Bible Christian Church, (Note: Among the group was Metcalfe's wife, and his son.) embarked on a journey to the United States under the guidance of Cowherd.
-There they formed the Philadelphia Bible Christian Church; it was not only the United States' first vegetarian church but also the inaugural assembly of a substantial community embracing vegetarianism.
-Among the group, a portion maintained their vegetarian lifestyle, becoming a foundational force in the emergence of the American vegetarian movement.
+In 1817, Metcalfe and the Reverend James Clark (Note: Not to be confused with James Clark (1830–1905).
+Clark's surname was also spelled Clarke.) emigrated to the United States with around 40 members of the Bible Christian Church.
+(Note: The group included Metcalfe's wife and his son.)
+The migration was undertaken under Cowherd's direction.
+They formed the Philadelphia Bible Christian Church, which has been described as the first vegetarian church in the United States.
+Some members of the group maintained their vegetarian practices and later contributed to the American vegetarian movement.